client9/client9-website/blog.client9.com/_posts/2013-08-20-polling-mercurial-basic-auth-jenkins.md

 ---

-Here's the problem (well, five problems).
+Here's the problem (well, five problems):

 * You are using Jenkins for CI
 * You are using Mercurial for source control